I’d like to start or return to cycling in York. Can you help?

 How can I join YBB?

 We are not a membership organisation.
 Just connect with us on Facebook, Twitter, Instagram or Linked In, email us or come along to one of our activities.
 You can dip in and out of social media and activities as suits you.
-We provide a positive, respectful space and community where people who wish to walk, cycle and adopt an active outdoor lifestyle can receive and share useful information, gain skills and confidence, and connect with us, each other, the natural world and the global walking, cycling and nature movement.
+We provide a positive, supportive space and community.
+People who wish to walk, cycle and adopt active nature-friendly lifestyles can receive and share useful information and gain skills and confidence in a friendly community.
+They can connect with us, each other, the natural world and the global walking, cycling and nature movement and enjoy a rewarding way of life.

 How do I keep up to date with your work?

-Follow us on Facebook, Twitter, Instagram or LinkedIn.
+Follow us on Facebook, Instagram or LinkedIn.
 And sign up to our Newsletter below: